5ifar/Business_Insights_360/README.md

   2. E-commerce Customer: Online websites E.g. Amazon, Flipkart
 - AtliQ Hardwares also has a minor B2C business model wherein they own stores: AtliQ E-store and AtliQ Exclusive.
 These are called Direct channels.
 - They also have Distributors in some countries with restricted trade.
 E.g. Neptune

+## Project Objective:
+AltiQ Hardware, a global leader in computers and accessories, faced unexpected losses after opening a store in America.
+These setbacks were identified to be caused due to reliance on outdated methods such as Excel for data analysis.
+To address this issue, the company's leadership recognized the need for a transformative approach to leveraging data for informed decision-making.
+With competitors boasting robust analytics teams, AltiQ Hardware recognizes the urgent need to develop its analytics capabilities using Power BI to thrive in the industry.

+To outshine competitors, they've adopted Power BI for analytics with 1.8 million transaction records from Excel, CSV, and MySQL.
+The Power BI Dashboard includes:
+- Home Page: Central navigation for Dashboard.
+- Finance: Enhances financial planning.
+- Sales: Boosts revenue and market share.
+- Marketing: Elevates brand visibility.
+- Supply Chain: Optimizes inventory management.
+- Executive: Provides top management overview.

 ## Tools used:
 1. Microsoft Power BI: for Data ETL, Data Modelling, Data Visualization & Dashboarding